 The Arrow Size command in the Dimension menu specifies the size of the arrowhead that has been selected.

-Dot Size: Describes the diameter of circular and slash arrowheads.
-The value displayed is in the current units specified in the Units dialog box from the Preferences command.
-Length: Describes the length of the arrowhead as the horizontal distance from its tip to the furthest extension of its base.
-Height: Describes the height of the arrowhead as the vertical distance from its base.
+Dot Size: Describes the diameter of circular and slash

+arrowheads.
+The value displayed is in the current units specified in the Units dialog box from the horizontal distance from its tip to the furthest extension of its base.